contre95/gmail-2-mysql/README.md

 # Gmail-2-MySQL

-The aim of this small project is to process Gmail inbox and search for specific keywords, then save these on a MySQL database.
+The aim of this small project is to process Gmail inbox messages and search for specific keywords, then save these on a MySQL database.

 For the moment this project works exclusively with Gmail.
 Nevertheless, providers could be easily added.